james-hu/chat-about-video/README.md

 npm i @ffmpeg-installer/ffmpeg
 ```

+**Azure Blob Storage**

-If you plan to use Azure Blob Storage, include the following dependency:
+If you plan to use Azure Blob Storage for supplying frame images to ChatGPT, include the following dependency:

 ```shell
 npm i @azure/storage-blob
 ```

+**AWS S3**

-Or if you prefer AWS S3, install the following dependencies:
+Or if you prefer AWS S3 for supplying frame images to ChatGPT, install the following dependencies:

 ```shell
 npm i @handy-common-utils/aws-utils @aws-sdk/s3-request-presigner @aws-sdk/client-s3